 Bed bugs can live almost anywhere, from apartment buildings to four star hotel rooms.
 A combination of the bed bug’s evolution, resistance to pesticides, global warming, and a lack of public awareness has hastened the recent spread of this species.
 Here is some basic information to help you understand and combat the problem.

 Q: What are bed bugs?

 A: Bed bugs (Cimex lectularius) are parasites that feed on human blood.
 Adult bed bugs are about the size, shape and color of an apple seed.
-They are found wherever humans sleep, feed mostly at night, and can reproduce very rapidly.
+They live wherever humans sleep, feed mostly at night, and can reproduce rapidly.

 Q. Do bed bugs spread disease?

-The City of Chicago is committed to making sure residents have the best information to protect themselves from bed bugs.
-Most experts agree that public education and awareness are the best defenses against bed bugs.
+The City of Chicago is committed to providing residents with the best information to protect themselves from bed bugs.
+Most experts agree that public education and awareness provides the best defense against bed bugs.

-The following fact sheets have been provided by Midwest Pesticide Action Center, a not for profit organization founded in 1994 to reduce the health risks and environmental impacts of pesticides in Illinois by advocating for the use of Integrated Pest Management, or IPM – a proven, effective and economical method of pest control that aims to eliminate the root causes of the pest problem.
+The following fact sheets have been provided by Midwest Pesticide Action Center (MPAC), a not for profit organization devoted to reducing the health risks and environmental impacts of pesticides by advocating for the use of Integrated Pest Management, or IPM – a proven, effective and economical method of pest control that aims to eliminate the root causes of the pest problem.

-For more fact sheets and detailed information about pest control or Bed Bugs, you can visit their website www.midwestpesticideaction.org.
+For more fact sheets and detailed information about pest control or Bed Bugs, visit MPAC’s website at www.midwestpesticideaction.org.

-You could also find information on bed bugs on the U.S. Environmental Protection Agency Bed Bug Information Clearing House, or from the Chicago Department of Public Health.
+You could also find information on bed bugs at the U.S. Environmental Protection Agency Bed Bug Information Clearing House, or from the Chicago Department of Public Health.

 The Bed Bugs Fact Sheet provides background information, facts, and control strategies, available in English and Spanish.